-What is Snell?
 The non-profit Snell Foundation takes helmet testing to the next level with more rigorous testing than the basic DOT tests.
 The helmet manufacturers have to apply for the sticker with the Snell Foundation before putting it on the helmet as opposed to the honor system used with DOT.
 The Snell tests include Impact, Roll-Off, Dynamic Retention, Chin Bar, Shell Penetration, Faceshield Penetration, and Flame Resistance.
 You can read more about the various tests on the Snell website.
 If you're buying the helmet used (not a great idea) make sure it still has the DOT and/or Snell label on the back of the helmet.
 Those labels don't just 'fall off' so if it's not there, chances are it never was.

-It's always best to shop locally especially for something that's bulky like a helmet, but if there are no local shops you'll have plenty of choices online.
-Google 'dirt bike helmet' and you should get plenty of online stores.
+It's always best to shop locally especially for something that's bulky like a helmet, but if there are no local motorsport shops nearby you'll have plenty of choices online.
+Google 'dirt bike helmet' and you should get numerous online stores.
 Helmet sizing charts are fairly consistent, but the helmet still might not fit perfectly and return shipping costs can get expensive.
 Be sure to check the return and shipping policy before buying - find out who pays return shipping as well as who pays shipping on the replacement helmet.
-Also check that the helmet is adult size, not youth size, and that's it's a dirt bike or motocross helmet, not a dual-sport helmet.
+Also check that the helmet is adult size, not youth size, and that's it's a dirt bike or motocross helmet, not a dual sport or BMX helmet.